felixge/tweets/postgres-docker-explain-analyze/README.md

 ---

-19) If you made it so far and love working with #postgresql and/or #golang, my team at Apple is hiring in #shanghai.
+20) If you made it so far and love working with #postgresql and/or #golang, my team at Apple  is hiring Backend and DevOps engineers in #shanghai.

 We support relocation, and my DMs are open for any questions!